elBishti/LinkAuto/README.md

 # Camjo Link & Anchor Automation

 This script automates the process of checking the presence of specific links and anchor texts on a list of webpages.
 It reads a CSV file containing the URLs of the webpages to check, and adds a new column to the CSV file with the results of the check.
-The results can be "Found ALL", "Found URL", or "Not Found".
+The results can be "Found ALL", "Found URL", or "Not Found"

 ## Installation